dynamsoft-docs/barcode-reader-docs/faq/switch-compact-to-full.md

 ## How do you switch from the compact edition to the full edition of the library?

-To switch from compact edition to the full edition, you need to set `_bUseFullFeature` to `true`
+To switch from the compact edition to the full edition, you need to set `_bUseFullFeature` to `true`

 ```javascript
 Dynamsoft.DBR.BarcodeScanner._bUseFullFeature = true;